Home > Thai Main Dishes > Laab Gai- Thai Ground Chicken Salad

 This post may contains links affiliate links, please read our disclosure policy.

-Laab Gai is with chicken, but it can be made with any type of ground meat (pork, beef, or turkey).
-This dish is quick and easy to make with very few ingredients.
+Laab or Larb Gai translates to chicken, but it can be made with any type of ground meat (pork, beef, or turkey).
+My family has a tradition of eating this on New Year’s day, since ‘laab’ means wealth and prosperity.

 How to Make Toasted Rice Powder

-Add about 2 tablespoons of sweet sticky rice grains to a pan over medium heat.
+Add about 2 tablespoons of sweet glutinous rice grains to a pan over medium heat.
+If you have fresh or dried lime leaves, add those in as well.
 Toast until the grains have some color to them and become fragrant.

 Then add to a spice grinder and grind.
-If you don’t have a spice grinder you can use a blender and then pour the rice through a strainer to remove any large pieces that may not have gotten blended.
+If you don’t have a spice grinder, you can use a blender.
+Pour the rice through a strainer to remove any large pieces that may not have gotten blended.
 You want to end up with a fine powder.

 This toasted rice powder is also used in the dipping sauce for Crying Tiger.